emilioMaddalena/causal-inference-studies/material/causal_questions.md

 Question 1. and question 4. are not valid causal questions.
 In 1.

----

-> TL;DR
->
+<a id="TLDR-causal-questions-assumptions"></a>
+!!! tip "TL;DR"
-> For a causal question to be valid, we need: consistency,
+    For a causal question to be valid, we need: consistency,

----